To Buy This material Click below link

 (TCO 7) Which of the following are true about the International Monetary Fund?

 (TCO 5) Concerning European Union’s progress toward creating a single financial market, the quest started in 1999 was to have been completed by 2005, however, progress has been slowed by various factors related to the tradition of each member country operating autonomously.
 By 2007, significant progress had been made.
 Some 41 measures designed to create a single market were in place and others were in the pipeline.
 The current issue facing the EU revolves around the enforcement of the rules that have been established as law.
-Some experts believe that it will be at least another decade before the benefits of the recent rules become apparent.
+Some experts believe that it will be at least another decade before the benefits of the new rules become apparent.
 Discussion of this feature can begin with the following questions.

 What are the benefits of creating a single financial market in the European Union for companies?
 Does it make sense for consumers?